Articles in the series

 Another way to prevent bogus or unwanted tickets is to prevent specific users or groups of users from creating tickets with email.
 To do this, add their email domains or individual email addresses to your blocklist.
 This causes their emails to be suspended or completely rejected.
 If you want to allow exceptions to your blocklist, you can add specific email addresses or domains to your allowlist.
 For example, if specific users within a blocked email domain are allowed to submit support requests via that email domain, you can add email addresses for those specific users to the allowlist.

 You can also set up a closed Zendesk where only the users that you add to your Zendesk Support account can submit support requests.
 When you place access restrictions like this on your Zendesk Support account, you’re creating a restricted account.
-For more information, see Configuring how end users access and sign in to Zendesk Support.
+For more information, see Understanding options for end-user access and sign-in.

 Managing user accounts created by email requests